BrentCleary/BrentCleary/README.md

-### Fulll Stack Developer with experience Frontend, Backend and Database design in Python, React, and C#
+### Fulll Stack Developer with experience in Frontend, Backend and Database design in Python, React, and C#

 TECHNICAL SKILLS